What are the Minnesota car insurance laws?

 How much is Minnesota auto insurance?

-In 2020, a Progressive auto liability-only policy in Minnesota cost on average $134 per month.* Your rate can vary based on a number of factors, including your driving history, zip code, plus the limits and coverages you choose.
+In 2020-2021, a Progressive auto liability-only policy (single driver/single car) in Minnesota cost an average of $89 per month.* Your rate can vary based on a number of factors, including your driving history and ZIP code, plus the limits and coverages you choose.

 Can I save more through discounts?

 Yes.
-Progressive offers a range of discounts such as:
+Progressive offers a range of discounts on your Minnesota car insurance, such as:

 The Progressive Snapshot® discount program personalizes your rate based on your driving habits.
 The safer you drive, the more you'll save.
 See more on Snapshot.